-The flip side of this issue is a conservative money manager who accepts notionally funded accounts where an investor can fund an account with less eproduction or use of the text or pictorial content in any manner without writte Copyright 2004 by Futures Magazine Group, 833 W. Jackson Blvd., 7th Flo manner without written permission is prohibited.
-Jackson Blvd., 7th Floor, Chicago, IL 60607 capital than is effectively traded.
+The flip side of this issue is a conservative money manager who accepts notionally funded accounts where an investor can fund an account with less capital than is effectively traded.
 For example, an investor deposits \$250,000 in an account and the fund manager trades it like it is \$1 million.
 In effect, the fund manager's returns and risk have been leveraged four to one.
 The fund manager who makes 15% annually with a 5% drawdown makes 60% with a 20% drawdown in this scenario.